microsoft/Mastering-the-Marketplace/docs/index.md

 ---

-Mastering the Marketplace is an on-demand learning library for building transactable offers on the Microsoft commercial marketplace.
-The library contains on-demand videos, hands-on labs, and sample code designed to help you get your offers onto the marketplace in less time with more understanding.
+You have reached the the most comprehensive on-demand content available to help you develop transactable offers for the Microsoft commercial marketplace.
+This site features instructional videos, interactive hands-on labs, and sample code to provide a better understanding of technical topics for the marketplace.

 > 📆 Check out <a href="https://microsoftcloudpartner.eventbuilder.com/MarketplaceOverviewandQAforPartners" target="_blank">Marketplace Office Hours</a> for live webinars on all topics related to publishing your offer to the marketplace.
 Sessions are presented multiple times per week, and you'll even find links to our full-day *Mastering the Marketplace* workshops.